dtinth/dt.in.th/DigitalOceanManagedPostgresPermissions.md

 :::
 ::::

-This is how I set up permissions for users to access databases.
+This is how I set up permissions for users to access databases:

 ::::::::